-The data used by L&A in its survey of compensation, which we refer to as the "compensation study," was weighted so that 50% was from published surveys from Economic Research Institute, Mercer, Pay Factors, Kenexa and WorldatWork and 50% was from disclosure in compensation peer group proxy statements.
-At the beginning of fiscal 2019 (spring 2018), L&A reviewed the Company's current peer group for appropriateness and provided the Compensation Committee with recommendations for any additional peers to be included.
-L&A analyzed the Company's peer group and potential modifications based on (1) other similar companies within similar industries, (2) revenue, (3) market capitalization, (4) enterprise value, (5) asset size (6) net income, (7) EBITDA and (8) one-year, three-year and five-year total shareholder return ("TSR").
+The data used by L&A in its survey of compensation, which we refer to as the "compensation study," was weighted so that 50% was from published surveys from Economic Research Institute, Mercer, Pay Factors, Kenexa and WorldatWork and 50% was from compensation disclosures included in the proxy statements of members of our peer group.
+At the beginning of fiscal 2020 (spring 2019), L&A reviewed the Company's current peer group for appropriateness and provided the Compensation Committee with recommendations for any additional peers to be included.
+L&A analyzed the Company's peer group and potential modifications based on (1) other similar companies within similar industries, (2) revenue, (3) asset size, (4) market capitalization, and (5) enterprise value.

-Based on this analysis, L&A recommended removal of one peer used in fiscal 2018: Headwaters Incorporated, which had been acquired.
-L&A recommended the addition of one company to the peer group: Masonite International Corporation.
-Based on L&A's recommendation, the Compensation Committee utilized the following 15-company peer group in analyzing fiscal 2019 compensation ("compensation peer group"):
+Based on this analysis, L&A recommended removal of one peer used in fiscal 2019: KapStone Paper and Packaging Corporation, which had been acquired.
+Additionally, L&A recommended the addition of one company to the peer group: Granite Construction Incorporated.
+Based on L&A's recommendation, the Compensation Committee utilized the following 15-company peer group in analyzing fiscal 2020 compensation ("compensation peer group"):

 Armstrong Worldwide Industries, Inc.

 Continental Building Products, Inc.

 EnPro Industries, Inc.

+Granite Construction Incorporated

 James Hardie Industries plc

-KapStone Paper and Packaging Corporation

 Lennox International Inc.

 Louisiana-Pacific Corp.

 Martin Marietta Materials Inc.

 Masonite International Corporation

 Silgan Holdings, Inc.

 Summit Materials, Inc.

 USG Corporation

 U.S. Concrete, Inc.

 U.S. Silica Holdings, Inc.

 Vulcan Materials Company

-L&A delivered its compensation peer analysis report to the Compensation Committee in April 2018, utilizing trailing 12 months financials for revenue, net income and EBITDA; asset value as of the latest quarterly report on Form 10-Q filed by the company; and market capitalization, enterprise value and TSR as of April 30, 2018.
+L&A delivered its compensation peer analysis report to the Compensation Committee in February 2019, utilizing trailing 12 months financials for revenue; asset value as of the latest quarterly report on Form 10-Q filed by the company; and market capitalization and enterprise value as of February 14, 2019.
 The Company's ranking within the compensation peer group in each of the categories utilized by L&A was as follows: